jackHay22/upstream/README.md

 - [ ] Use terraform for automated ecs deployments

 ### Completed
+- [x] Draw superblocks based on their relative height (so they match with their relative location)
 - [x] Fix tilemap not drawing superblocks as they scroll away (render optimization)
 - [x] Fix conflict between load state and menu state using static screen
 - [x] Rewrite fixbounds